Prune Belly Syndrome

 A child may have frequent urinary tract infections (usually uncommon in children younger

-than age 5 and unlikely in boys at any age, unless an obstruction is present).
+than age 5 and unlikely in boys at any age, unless a blockage is present).

 The symptoms of prune belly syndrome may look like other conditions and medical problems.

-Always consult your child's doctor for a diagnosis.
+Always see your child's doctor for a diagnosis.

 How is prune belly syndrome diagnosed?

-belly syndrome is diagnosed by fetal ultrasound while a woman is still pregnant.
-Because
+Often, prune belly syndrome is diagnosed by fetal ultrasound while a woman is still

-which will prompt further testing by your child's doctor.
-Other tests may include:
+tract infection, which will prompt further testing by your child's doctor.
+Other tests

-Renal ultrasound.
-An imaging technique that uses high-frequency sound waves and a computer to create
+Kidney (renal) ultrasound.
+This imaging technique uses high-frequency sound waves and a computer to create images

-images of blood vessels, tissues, and organs.
-Ultrasounds are used to view internal
+of blood vessels, tissues, and organs.
+Ultrasounds are used to view internal organs

 Voiding cystourethrogram (VCUG).
-A specific X-ray that examines the urinary tract.
-A catheter (hollow tube) is placed
+This X-ray examines the urinary tract.
+A catheter (hollow tube) is placed in the urethra

-in the urethra (tube that drains urine from the bladder to the outside of the body)
+(tube that drains urine from the bladder to the outside of the body) and the bladder

-and the bladder is filled with a liquid dye.
-X-ray images will be taken as the bladder
+is filled with a liquid dye.
+X-ray images will be taken as the bladder fills and empties.

 Intravenous pyelogram (IVP).
-A diagnostic imaging technique that uses an X-ray to view the structures of the urinary
+This imaging technique uses an X-ray to view the structures of the urinary tract.

-tract.
-An intravenous contrast of dye is given so that the structures can be seen
+An intravenous contrast of dye is given so that the structures can be seen on film.

 Blood tests.
-Blood tests will determine how well the kidneys may be functioning.
+Blood tests will determine how well the kidneys are working.